lsst/LDM-230/index.rst

 rather than a distributor.

-As the Level 1 data products are generated at the Archive Center, they are replicated to the US DAC and the Chilean DAC (over the WAN) via DM File System Services and native replication for the Level 1 database.
+As the Level 1 data products are generated at the Archive Center, they are replicated to the US :term:`DAC` and the Chilean :term:`DAC` (over the WAN) via :term:`DM` File System Services and native replication for the Level 1 database.

 .. _catch-up-archiver: